Anirudh-RV/ImageAnnotation/README.md

 4. Manage different user data.
 5. conflicting names of the images are taken care of, while saving.
 7. Drawing rectangles in the image
+8. To save the coordinates of the rectangles drawn on the image, in a .txt file with a pre-determined naming scheme

 // Optional :
 6. Preprocess of images to size 512,512 / user given resolution.

 // TODO :
-8. To save the coordinates of the rectangles drawn on the image, in a .txt file with a pre-determined naming scheme

-Interactive tool for Image annotation
+9. Think of what more to add and where to cut down and optimise Interactive tool for Image annotation

 React redirection map :